jembi/moasis-common/README.md

 Execute `docker-compose up --build` to rebuild any images with changes.

+### How to get setup with sample data?

+Refer to the instructions in the `/resources` folder.

 ### How to have ResourceMap running?

 You need to clone the [ResouceMap](https://github.com/instedd/resourcemap) repository and follow the docker-compose instructions in the README there.